fwanalwenge/dsc-phase-1-project/README.md

-<<<<<<< HEAD
+Proposal for Microsoft Movie Studio
 =======
-# Phase 1 Project

-You've made it all the way through the first phase of this course - take a minute to celebrate your awesomeness!

-Now you will put your new skills to use with a large end-of-Phase project!
-This project should take 20 to 30 hours to complete.

-## Project Overview
+### Overview

-For this project, you will use exploratory data analysis to generate insights for a business stakeholder.

->>>>>>> 938ce5fbabd243e04c8ff2de1c092f9b85a52a5d
+This project will offer suggestions to Microsoft on how to start a movie studio.
+Because Microsoft would be a new player in the movie business, we will assume they are starting from scratch and need to suggest a good starting point to launch the studio.
+We will begin an exploratory analysis of movie data to make suggestions on how to start making movies.

 ### Business Problem

 Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but they don’t know anything about creating movies.
-You are charged with exploring what types of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.
+It is important for this venture to be profitable, but we will also make sure that films have good audience and critical reception to establish Microsoft's new studio as a longterm player in the film industry.

 ### The Data

-In the folder `zippedData` are movie datasets from:

 * [Box Office Mojo](https://www.boxofficemojo.com/)
 * [IMDB](https://www.imdb.com/)